Best Scone Recipe

 - Start by tossing together the flour, sugar, baking powder, and salt in a large mixing bowl.
 Then add in the cold butter.

-- Using a pastry cutter, fork, or two knives, work in the butter until the mixture resembles coarse meal with some larger pieces remaining.
+- Work in the butter using a pastry cutter, fork, or two knives until the mixture resembles coarse meal with some larger pieces remaining.

 - Toss in your add-ins.